Norway's KLP to await Oslo bourse view before selling stake

-OSLO, Jan 14 (Reuters) - Norwegian pension provider KLP will await the advice of the board of Oslo Bors VPS before deciding whether to sell its stake of 10 percent to Euronext or other potential bidders, it said on Monday.
+OSLO (Reuters) - Norwegian pension provider KLP will await the advice of the board of Oslo Bors VPS OSLO.NFF before deciding whether to sell its stake of 10 percent to Euronext (ENX.PA) or other potential bidders, it said on Monday.

 The stake makes KLP the second largest owner of Oslo Bors VPS.